Link Search Menu Expand Document

 annepro2_tools annepro2_c15_default.bin

-If the tool reports can’t find device please double check you have the keyboard in IAP mode.
+If the tool can’t find the keyboard please double check you have the keyboard in IAP mode.

 Anne Pro 2 Shine